 Should I go barefoot or just wear socks in the office like the Sock Doc?

-Is there a sign at your office saying “shoes required”?
+Is there a sign at your office saying “Shoes Required”?
 Probably not.
 At least kick them off at the desk.
-It doesn’t matter if you’re a runner or not, because you were born to be on two [bare] feet, not high heels or motion-control devices.
+It doesn’t matter if you’re a runner or not, because you were born to be on two [bare] feet, not in high heels or motion-control devices.
 I’ve promoted going barefoot for years.
-It’s one of the things I advise most patients to do whether their aliment is in the foot itself or elsewhere, such as in the knee, hip, lower back, or even neck or shoulder.
-Who can benefit from going barefoot?
-Everybody.
-And not just multisport athletes and runners.
-Who can benefit from wearing built-up shoes with supportive devices and extra padding?
-Very few, and only perhaps to get them out of short-term crisis mode.
-Your nervous system runs your entire body, therefore going barefoot can not only improve lower leg function and balance, but your entire health.
-Yet why stand in shoes for eight hours a day?
+It’s one of the things I advise most patients to do whether their ailment is in the foot itself or elsewhere, such as in the knee, hip, lower back, or even neck or shoulder.

 How quickly do you get people healthy and back into their exercise or racing routine?